DIAMFAB, the French start-up specializing in semiconductor diamond technology, continues its development

 Energy conversion (and therefore power electronics) is at the heart of the energy transition.
 Nevertheless, we want to go further on these issues and we are implementing actions to quantify and improve our carbon footprint.

-For example, we are thinking about replacing the gases used in our process (methane and hydrogen) with biosourced or sustainable alternatives.
+For example, we are thinking regarding replacing the gases used in our process (methane and hydrogen) with biosourced or sustainable alternatives.
 We also try to quantify the carbon footprint of our process, taking into account the energy consumed by the machines and we make sure to control CO emissions.2 related to our travels.

 Has the fundraising planned for 2022 taken place?